-The College and Community Oratorio Society, founded in 1975, performs major works with the orchestra each semester.
-The society is open to any member of the community, without audition.
+Hamilton College and Community Oratorio Society, which numbers approximately 135 singers, performs major choral works with orchestra each semester.
+The society is open to all members of the community without audition.
 Interested singers may join by attending the first rehearsal of the term.